 The asymptotic approach to the 19% design tolerance demonstrated in Figs. 8-11 is most sensitive to the lowest trimmable resistor (L) value.
 In Fig. 12a, L is varied and the boundary between no trimming and trimming, no rework is plotted.
 Plotting the points at which the boundary crosses the 3 mil printing/plating/etching standard deviation (approximately the asymptote), we obtain Fig. 12b.
 While Fig. 12a is dependent on the thickness variation (result for 0% thickness variation is shown), Fig. 12b is found to be independent of the thickness variation and have the functional form shown on the figure.
-The result in Fig. 12b suggests the following: when, the resistor fabrication process should be centered and no trimming should be done, where t is the design tolerance on the resistors (in %) and L is the lowest trimmable resistor as a % of the application target resistance.
+The equation for the line can be interpreted as a rule of thumb that says when, the resistor fabrication process should be centered and no trimming should be done, where t is the design tolerance on the resistors (in %) and L is the lowest trimmable resistor as a % of the application target resistance.
 Note, as demonstrated in Fig. 9, (14) is more accurate as the variation in the thickness (or material properties) of the embedded resistor increases.
-At low values of thickness (material property) variation and small standard deviation in the length and widths, the no trimming region can be extended to considerably tighter design tolerances.
-For (14) to be used as a design guideline, its sensitivity to parameter variations needs to be explored in more detail than what is included in this paper.
+At low values of thickness (material property) variation and small standard deviation in the length and widths, the no trimming region can be extended to considerably lower design tolerances.

-$$t > -0.317L + 35.05 \tag{14}$$
+$$t > -0.317L + 35.05$$ (14)